caseymorris61/caseymorris61.github.io/_posts/2019-10-07-photo-booth.markdown

  - [PyDrive](https://pythonhosted.org/PyDrive/)
  - [Twilio](https://www.twilio.com/docs/sms/quickstart/python)

 ## Source Code
 The python flask app can be found [here](https://github.com/caseymorris61/rpi_photobooth).
 These can be placed in a folder on the desktop of the RPi, and a link to the bash script on the desktop to easily launch the flask app with just a WiFi mouse.

+## Networking
+One of the biggest challenges that I had for a while was determining how to easily expose the webserver running locally on the Pi to the outside so the Twilio services could access it.
+For a while during testing, I used `ngrok` to open the http port on the pi and expose it at a randomly generate URL.
+However, the downside of this was the URL would change every time I ran it, so I would have to keep updating the Twilio webhook.
+For testing this was okay, but I wanted a more robust solution so that set up was a simple as possible on the wedding day and could be set up by someone other than me.

+### PiTunnel
+Luckily, a few months before the wedding, I learned of [PiTunnel](https://www.pitunnel.com).
+This promised a way to open a remote tunnel to the HTTP port at a static URL (based on my account name).
+I only had to configure the service on the Pi, and add some lines to the `/etc/init.rc` script to open the tunnel on boot, so everytime I turned on the photobooth, the HTTP port was exposed to the URL expected by Twilio!
+Setup of the photobooth was now a breeze!

 ## Photobooth Display
 As exciting as I can be about the tech behind the photobooth, it would be all for naught if it wasn't presented in a nice and pleasing enclosure.
 Instead of just using the boring LCD monitor with bezel, I recruited my cousin to build a beautiful wood frame.
 Placed around the monitor, the screen looks like a picture in a picture frame.
 The RPi case with the camera sits above the top of the monitor, connected to the monitor via HDMI.
 She also made a bunch of props for guests to pose with in pictures!
 Our venue provided a background drape and some overhead lights, and we had a photobooth!